apiad/illiterate/Readme.md

     python -m illiterate illiterate docs

 This will take all the code in `[src]`, convert it to Markdown, and drop it inside the `[output]` folder.
 That's it.

+What you do with those Markdowns is up to you.
+In this project, I use [mkdocs](https://mkdocs.org) for documentation.
 If you have `mkdocs`, then make sure to have your `mkdocs.yml` correctly configured so that it renders those freshly created markdowns.
+You can also see the `mkdocs.yml` in this repostory to get an idea of how that configuration looks, but beware, I'm using some custom themes and other stuff you might or might not want.

 You can mix illiterate with regular markdown simply by hand-crafting all the documentation you want in pure Markdown and then conveniently designing your `mkdocs.yml`.